GNOME/librsvg/RELEASING.md

 off items while making a release.

 - [ ] Refresh your memory with https://wiki.gnome.org/MaintainersCorner/Releasing
-- [ ] Increase the package version number in `configure.ac` (it may already be increased but not released; double-check it).
+- [ ] Increase the package version number in `configure.ac` (it may
+      already be increased but not released; double-check it).
 - [ ] Copy version number to `Cargo.toml`.
+- [ ] `cargo update` - needed because you tweaked `Cargo.toml`, and
+      also to get new dependencies.
 - [ ] Tweak the library version number in `configure.ac` if the API changed; follow the steps there.
 - [ ] Update `NEWS`, see below for the preferred format.
 - [ ] Commit the changes above.